CatOfBlades/ArbitraryMemoryMapper/README.md

 The file "virtualMemoryMapper.lua" is a implimentation of the base classes in lua natively. it's features are limited but can be included into lua scripts without needing any extra includes or compilation.

+If you have a specific lua that you need to relink the project to, in the project settings change the search directories to point to the new lua/src folder where "lua.h" resides. then in the Lib/Lib32 project, change the linked ".lib" file to the one from your lua51 build.